nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 1. User requests to list orders.
 2. SalesNote shows a list of orders.
-3. User requests to sort the orders by either the date or amount field in ascending or descending order.
+3. User requests to sort the orders by a specified field in either ascending or descending order.
 4. SalesNote displays the sorted list of orders.

    Use case ends.